MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 1. Choose the **OK** button.

-You can view the time sheets that you have created in the **Time Sheet list** page.
+You can view the time sheets that you have created on the **Time Sheet list** page.

 ## To copy job planning lines to a time sheet
 The following procedure describes how to quickly add job planning lines to a time sheet.